 This is how pleasing, how attractive, Jesus’ righteousness makes us to God—RIGHT NOW!

 This means you don’t have to wonder if God is pleased with you.
-Even worse, you don’t have to get discouraged because you think you must undergo a painful and long process to get back into God’s good graces.
-Even worse yet, you don’t have to be resigned to the fact that you will never be good enough to live in his eternal presence.
+You don’t have to get discouraged because you think you must undergo a painful and long process to get back into God’s good graces.
+You don’t have to be resigned to the fact that you will never be good enough to live in his eternal presence.

 Friends, we would love to hear from you and discuss this more with you.
 Let us know what you are thinking by reaching out through our contact page.